Different Types of Sarees in India You Must Know About

 If you’re planning to buy tissue silk saree, go for softer shades for a refined look.
 These are among the different types of sarees that balance glamour with simplicity.

-Kasavu Saree – Minimal Yet Beautiful
+Kasavu Saree – Minimal Yet Beautiful Among Different Types of Sarees

 Kasavu sarees from Kerala are known for their off-white base and golden borders.
 They are simple, elegant, and deeply traditional.